 Alison Bradley Projects is pleased to present its inaugural exhibition, FIERCE AUTONOMY, seminal paintings by Yuki Katsura (b.
 Tokyo, 1913-1991).
-This will be the gallery’s first presentation in its new location, the historic West Chelsea Arts Building, at 526 West 26th Street, Suite 814.
 The exhibition features works that have never been exhibited outside of Japan, offering an exceedingly rare opportunity to enter Katsura’s realm of unyielding independence, both in terms of the boundaries of modernist expression as well as her own place as a woman within Japanese society and the world.

 FIERCE AUTONOMY concentrates on Katsura’s lifelong engagement with representation and abstraction, revealing shrewd political proclivities that earned the artist critical acclaim and notoriety within Japan, but may have been impenetrable to western critics at the time.
 In particular, this exhibition showcases paintings produced during formative moments in Katsura’s six-decade career: representational works from the pre- and post-war when she was uniquely positioned as a woman in the center of the Japanese painting world, and her experiments into abstraction in the early 1960s following her solo travels to Paris, New York City, and the Central African Republic, where she interacted with luminaries of the art world including Yves Klein, Michel Tapié, Jean Cocteau, and Yayoi Kusama, as well as Betty Parsons and her circle.
 Katsura’s experiments with materiality, spatial depth, and color can be retrospectively appreciated as mirrors into the artist’s psyche as she negotiated the rapidly shifting politics of gender roles and aesthetic traditions that surrounded her in these distinctive locales.